NuNetwork/documentation/_kb/nu-raspberry-minting.md

 exit 0
 {% endhighlight %}

-Save, exit pico and reboot the pi to test if the daemon started automatically.
+Save, exit pico and reboot the pi with

 - `$  sudo reboot`

+and test if the daemon started automatically :

+- `$  nud getinfo`
 ### Fund your minting machine.

 You have three options to transfer NuShares to your raspberry :